wp-plugins/caascade/readme.txt

 == Description ==

 Caascade is a Computation-as-a-Service API.
-Using Wordpress Shortcode, this plugin allows forms to be embedded for various mathematical operations into Wordpress pages and posts.
+Using Wordpress Shortcode, this plugin allows forms to be embedded for various mathematical operations.
 Users can enter expressions which are evaluated by a Caascade server.
 The output from running an operation is captured and returned in a format chosen by the site admin.
 Notable features include PDF and reCaptcha support.
 The Caascade plugin may be useful to bloggers and other web publishers who would like their readers to interact with mathematical site content.

-A demo of select operations can be found at http://wp.tetragy.com/.

 Tetragy welcomes requests for new operations that may be specific to a user or organization.
 The current version of the plugin provides for the following operations:

+Arithmetic
+- add
+- subtract
+- multipliy
+- divide
+- exponent
+- factorial
+- double factorial
+- is greater than
+- is greater than or equal to
+- is less than
+- is less than or equal to

+Algebra
+- expand
+- factor
+- evaluate
+- distribute over
+- absolute value
+- factor out
+- polynomial divide
+- square root

+Number Theory
+- prime
+- greatest common divisor
+- isint
+- isodd
+- iseven
+- asksign

+Plotting
+- plot2d
+- plot3d
+- contour plot
+- implicit plot
+- parametric plot

+Calculus
 - defint
 - derivative
-- expand
-- factor
 - integrate
 - limit
-- prime
-- evaluate
-- exponent
-- add
-- subtract
-- multiply
-- divide
-- relational operators
-- plot2D
-- plot3D
-- greatest common divisor
 - summation
 - product

-- floor
-- ceiling
-- distribute over
-- factorial
-- double factorial
-- absolute value
+Trigonometry
 - arc cosine
 - hyperbolic arc cosine
 - arc cotangent